awslabs/harmonix/website/docs/techdocs/runtimes/kubernetes/eksProviderTemplates/newClusterTemplate.md

 ## AWS Infrastructure Created By This Template

-#### Standard OPA Provider Components:
+#### Standard Harmonix Provider Components:
 - IAM Roles
-  - OPA Operations Role
+  - Harmonix Operations Role
     * Has sufficient permissions to perform operations on the environment provider's resources
-  - OPA Provisioning Role
+  - Harmonix Provisioning Role
     * Has sufficient permissions to provision the environment provider's resources
 - Audit Table
   * A dedicated DynamoDB table to capture the actions performed on the applications that are running on this environment provider.